Patsy Walker: Early superhero career, marriage, and suicide

-Resurrection, Civil War, and She-Hulk vol. 3
+Resurrection, Civil War, and She-Hulk (vol. 3)

 Trapped in Hell, Walker's spirit is used in a series of gladiatorial-like combat scenarios.
 There, she learns to develop and use her psychic powers.
-Hellstrom tricks the archer superhero Hawkeye into returning her spirit to Earth; Hawkeye believes he is retrieving his presumed-dead wife, Mockingbird, from the demonic lord Mephisto's realm.
-Resurrected and back on Earth, Walker retains the powers she developed in Hell, and she is also able to manifest a costume at will.
+Hellstrom tricks the archer superhero Hawkeye into returning her spirit to Earth; Hawkeye believes he is retrieving his presumed-dead wife, the Mockingbird, from the demonic lord Mephisto's realm.
+Resurrected and back on Earth, Walker retains the powers that she developed in Hell, and she is also able to manifest a costume at will.
 Once again a member of the Defenders, Hellcat focuses on combating occult evils, notably Nicholas Scratch, who had based himself in her hometown of Centerville, and the otherdimensional ruler Dormammu.

 During the Civil War storyline, Hellcat registers.
 She serves as one of the young superheroes' instructors at Camp Hammond.
 She was then assigned as the Avengers 50 State Initiative official superhero for Alaska, but eventually returned to New York City.
-Hellcat develops and maintains a deep friendship with the superheroes Firestar, Black Cat, and Monica Rambeau, partly stemming from their support to Firestar, who develops and then survives breast disease.
+Hellcat develops and maintains a deep friendship with the superheroes Firestar, the Black Cat, and Monica Rambeau, partly stemming from their support to Firestar, who develops and then survives breast disease.

-Hellcat is later seen with She-Hulk and facing personal problems.
-After a night of heavy drinking and partying, Hellcat and She-Hulk invade a warehouse that A.I.M. was using as a hideout and defeat two agents wearing high tech suits.
-She-Hulk then hires Hellcat as her private investigator to help with her economic situation.
-She then helps She-Hulk in protecting Kristoff Vernard, the son of Doctor Doom, who was trying to defect to the US.
-She is later seen talking with Tigra about a case involving a lawsuit but ends up fighting her when she mentions the plaintiff's name, George Saywitz.
-After recovering in a hospital, she helps She-Hulk and Hank Pym in a recovery mission to save Reza, the partner of inventor Rufus Randall, to settle an argument between them over a device known as the Shrinko, which they were planning to sell to Pym.
+Hellcat is later seen with the She-Hulk and facing personal problems.
+After a night of heavy drinking and partying, Hellcat and the She-Hulk invade a warehouse that A.I.M. was using as a hideout and defeat two agents wearing high tech suits.
+The She-Hulk then hires Hellcat as her private investigator to help with her economic situation.
+She then helps the She-Hulk in protecting Kristoff Vernard, the son of Doctor Doom, who was trying to defect to the U.S. She is later seen talking with Tigra about a case involving a lawsuit but ends up fighting her when she mentions the plaintiff's name, George Saywitz.
+After recovering in a hospital, she helps the She-Hulk and Hank Pym in a recovery mission to save Reza, the partner of inventor Rufus Randall, to settle an argument between them over a device known as the Shrinko, which they were planning to sell to Pym.
 They later wind up helping Steve Rogers, the original Captain America, with a lawsuit involving a murder that happened in 1940.